KwabenaNyinaku/nd00333-capstone/starter_file/README.md

 # Detecting Parkinson’s Disease

 Parkinson's disease is a long-term degenerative disorder of the central nervous system that mainly affects the motor system.
-It’s effects on the central nervous system are both chronic (meaning they persist) and progressive (meaning the symptoms grow worse over time), so a model is created to detect the prescence of the disease for individuals to seek treatment from physicians.
+Its effects on the central nervous system are both chronic (meaning they persist) and progressive (meaning the symptoms grow worse over time), so a model is created to detect the presence of the disease for individuals to seek treatment from physicians.

-## Project Set Up and Installation
+## Project Set-Up and Installation
 Microsoft's Azure ML is used to solve the underlying problem.
-In this experiment, models were built using the python libraries, scikit-learn, numpy, pandas, and xgboost, with environment details included in the [myenv.yml](https://github.com/KwabenaNyinaku/nd00333-capstone/blob/master/starter_file/myenv.yml) file.
+In this experiment, models were built using the python libraries, sci-kit-learn, NumPy, pandas, and xgboost, with environment details included in the myenv.yml file.
 ##
 ![workflow](https://user-images.githubusercontent.com/48255327/162997271-9cf8c840-0e99-4380-bbf1-8bf88fd03477.png)